-- (1) Amounts in the Option Awards column represents the compensation cost recognized by us during the 2008 and 2006 fiscal years related to option grants in accordance with SFAS No. 123R.
-See Note 1, "The Company, Basis of Presentation and Summary of Significant Accounting Policies-Stock Based Compensation," in the Notes to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2008 for the relevant assumptions used to determine the valuation of awards.
-There were no stock option grants to executive officers in the - Dr. Iwaki is being paid salary at an annual rate of \$473,488 in 2009.
-(2) (3) - Includes 401(k) employer matching contributions (\$13,800).
-Excludes long-term disability insurance and health insurance premiums, both of which are generally available to all employees on a non- - Includes long-term disability (\$1,176), 401(k) employer matching contributions (\$13,500), health insurance premiums (\$27,847) and a car allowance (\$11,944, gross-up). - Represents amount paid pursuant to a consulting agreement. - Mr. Asako is being paid salary at an annual rate of \$243,296 in 2009. - (4) (5) (6) (7) Includes 401(k) employer matching contributions (\$13,800).
-Excludes long-term disability insurance and health insurance premiums, both of which are generally available to all employees on a nondiscriminatory basis. - Includes long-term disability paid (\$1,176), health insurance premiums (\$18,267) and 401(k) employer matching contributions (\$13,500).
+- (1) Amounts in the Option Awards column reflect the grant date fair value as calculated in accordance with the Financial Accounting Standards Board's Accounting Standards Codification Topic 718 (formerly known as FAS 123R and referred to here as ASC 718).
+See Note 1, "The Company, Basis of Presentation and Summary of Significant Accounting Policies-Stock Based Compensation," in the Notes to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2009 for the relevant assumptions used to determine the valuation of awards.
+There were no stock option grants to executive officers in the 2007 fiscal year. - Dr. Iwaki is being paid salary at an annual rate of \$490,060 in 2010. - Includes 401(k) employer matching contributions (\$14,700).
+Excludes long-term disability insurance and health insurance premiums, both of which are generally available to all employees on a nondiscriminatory basis. - (4) Includes 401(k) employer matching contributions (\$13,800).
+Excludes long-term disability insurance and health insurance premiums, both of which are generally available to all employees on a nondiscriminatory basis - Includes long-term disability (\$1,176), 401(k) employer matching contributions (\$13,500), health insurance premiums (\$27,847) and a car allowance (\$11,944, gross-up).
+(5) - Mr. Asako is being paid salary at an annual rate of \$285,000 in 2010.

+Includes 401(k) employer matching contributions (\$14,700).
+Excludes long-term disability insurance and health insurance premiums, both of which are generally available to all employees on a nondiscriminatory basis. - (8) Includes 401(k) employer matching contributions (\$13,800).
+Excludes long-term disability insurance and health insurance premiums, both of which are generally available to all employees on a nondiscriminatory basis - Includes long-term disability paid (\$1,176), health insurance premiums (\$18,267) and 401(k) employer matching contributions (\$13,500). - (10) - Mr. Okajima is being paid salary at an annual rate of \$285,000 in 2010.